zeldaret/mm/docs/schedule_scripting_language.md

 The Schedule scripting language is a high level language that was made to help reading and modifying the schedule scripts used by various actors.

+It should be noted that the language discussed on this document was invented and made up by the community.
+There's no presence of higher level abstraction on the game ROM, neither it was used by the original development team at Nintendo.

 - [Schedule scripting language](#schedule-scripting-language)
   - [Features of the schedule system](#features-of-the-schedule-system)
     - [Short and long commands](#short-and-long-commands)